rsyslog/rsyslog/source/configuration/modules/omsnmp.rst

 template.
 The internal default is "%fromhost-ip%".
 The result should be a valid IPv4 Address.
 Otherwise setting the source will fail.

-Below is a sample template called "dynsource" which you canm use to set the source to a custom property:
+Below is a sample template called "dynsource" which you can use to set the source to a custom property:

 .. code-block:: none